Do you remember when you dreamed about marriage as a little girl?

 I LOVE that Jen has created a place for this to happen.
 She and Becky Hallberg have formed a facebook group for women who are hurting in their marriages.
 It’s a place to be open and real without fear of condemnation.
 It’s a place for HOPE in marriage.

-You can read more of Jen’s post For the Wife Who Has Lost All Hope and register for a free giveaway of their book at Being Confident of This.
+You can read more of Jen’s post For the Wife Who Has Lost All Hope at Being Confident of This.

 Are you a blogger wanting to connect with other bloggers?
 Join our Salt & Light Facebook group!